triton-inference-server/model_navigator/README.md

 ### Export and optimize model

-To use NVIDIA Triton Model Navigator you must prepare model and dataloader.
+To use Triton Model Navigator you must prepare model and dataloader.
 We recommend to create following helper
 functions:

 - `get_model` - return model object